 3.7.4 Effects to No Action Alternative

-Under the No Action Alternative, current operation would continue at JBNC, and the expansion area would remain a county park.
+Under the No Action Alternative, current operation would continue at JBNC, and the Proposed Action Area would remain a county park.
 The continued use of these areas would result in no/negligible noise impacts.

 3.8 Land Use